PervasiveWellbeingTech/Popbots-Engine/README.md

     else:
         return alternative,[condition,alternative]
 ```
-This function can be called via a outbound_intent named @min_word(input_string,4,"yes","no"), this call for instance will return yes if the word count is greater than 4 or no reversely
+This function can be called via a intent selection function named @min_word(input_string,4,"yes","no"), this call for instance will return yes if the word count is greater than 4 or no reversely

 **/!\ Caution:** If